kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-nuke.md

        parallel-nuke [-vA] [-h hosts_file] [-H [user@]host[:port]] [-l user] [-p par] [-o outdir] [-e errdir] [-t timeout] [-O options] [-x args] [-X arg] pattern

 DESCRIPTION
        parallel-nuke is a program for killing processes in parallel on a number of hosts.
 It provides features such as passing a password to ssh, saving output to files, and timing out.

 OPTIONS
        -h host_file
        --hosts host_file
               Read hosts from the given host_file.
-Lines in the host file are of the form [user@]host[:port] and can include blank lines and comments (lines begin‐ ning  with  "#").
-If multiple host files are given (the -h option is used more than once), then parallel-nuke behaves as though these files were con‐ catenated together.
+Lines in the host file are of the form [user@]host[:port] and can include blank lines and comments (lines beginning with "#").
+If multiple host files are given (the -h option is used more than once), then parallel-nuke behaves as though these files were concatenated together.
 If a host is specified multiple times, then parallel-nuke will connect the given number of times.

        -H     [user@]host[:port]
        --host [user@]host[:port]